gmac/professional-javascript/part1_basics/intro_to_javascript.md

 var orders = [];

 if (!orders.length || (orders.length > 10) {
-  // If we have no orders, or we have more than 10 orders...
+  // If we have no orders, OR we have more than 10 orders...
   // This block RUNS because:
   // - (!orders.length) is truthy, OR...
   // - (orders.length > 10) is falsey